 - Achieved discontinuance of a claim brought by a cameraman injured on set of a blockbuster movie.

-Alex is a Senior Associate in our London office and joined Kennedys in 2011.
+Alex is a Legal Director in our London office and joined Kennedys in 2011.

 Alex initially trained and practised as a claimant personal injury and clinical negligence solicitor before moving into defendant work, giving her valuable insight into the tactics and practices of claimant lawyers.
 She has wide-ranging experience of employers’ liability (EL), disease, public liability and motor claims, including cases involving catastrophic and brain injuries.